First-order algorithms for robust optimization problems via convex-concave saddle-point Lagrangian reformulation: Algorithms for solving saddle point formulation

 \section{Algorithms for solving saddle point formulation}

 With the robust problem \eqref{eq.robust.problem} in the desired convex-concave structure \eqref{eq:saddle_point_lifted}, we move towards introducing two algorithms for solving it.
-Before presenting them, we show a property of the optimal dual solution $(\blambda^*,\bw^*)$ used for both algorithms (either for running them or for obtaining their convergence guarantees).
-Namely, thanks to Assumptions~\ref{ass:Optimal}-\ref{ass:full.rank.A}, we can bound (i) the optimal value of $\blambda$, which implies that we can bound the sets $U^i$, (ii) the optimal value of $\bw$. \begin{proposition} Let Assumption~\ref{ass:Optimal} hold, let $\hat{\bx}$ be the point satisfying Assumption~\ref{ass:Slater}, let $(\bx^*,(\bu^*, \bw^*))$ be a saddle point of $\bar{L}$ on the set $X\times U \times \mathbb{R}^r$, and let $\ubar{v}$ be a strict lower bound on the optimal value of problem~\eqref{eq.robust.problem}.
+As both algorithms will require boundedness of the optimal dual solution $(\blambda^*,\bw^*)$, either for running or for obtaining the convergence guarantees, we begin with stating the result that uses Assumptions~\ref{ass:Optimal}-\ref{ass:full.rank.A} to provide such bounds. \begin{proposition} Let Assumption~\ref{ass:Optimal} hold, let $\hat{\bx}$ be the point satisfying Assumption~\ref{ass:Slater}, let $(\bx^*,(\bu^*, \bw^*))$ be a saddle point of $\bar{L}$ on the set $X\times U \times \mathbb{R}^r$, and let $\ubar{v}$ be a strict lower bound on the optimal value of problem~\eqref{eq.robust.problem}.
 Then, $\bu^*=(\bu^*_1,\ldots, \bu^*_m)$, where $\bu_i^*=(\tilde{\bz}^*_i,\lambda^*_i)$, and $\bw^*$ satisfy